wh-at-ev-er/IPTVPlaylists/README.md

-# IPTVPlaylists
+# Playlists
-Scripts for comparing and striping IPTV playlists
+Scripts for comparing and striping playlists

 content_diff.sh